cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 ## Results:

 ### Exploration:
-The exploration of data shows the primary and secondary objectives are able to be accomplished with sales data spanding over a 3 month time period(quarterly).
+The exploration of the sales data shows the primary and secondary objectives are able to be accomplished with sales data spanding over a 3 month time period(quarterly).
 Due to the limited time-series information, modifying the expectations of models will be needed.

 ### Modeling:
 ##### Time-Series Models:
 ##### **ARIMA** - poor performance as it doesn't take into account non seasonality

 ##### **SARIMA** - better performance as it takes into account the fact that there is only 3 months worth of data and setting the seasonal time-frame parameter to 7 days.
+This allows for a total of 12 seasons to analyze from.

 ##### Regression Models:
 Amazing performance across all models finding correlations.
-I need to implement GridSearch with the cross validation still to separate modeling performances further
+I need to implement GridSearch with the cross validation still to separate modeling performances further.
+So far the XGBoost model scores highest in R^2 (0.825962), implying that it explains the variance in the target variable better than the other models.